GitHobbyist/RepData_PeerAssessment1/old/PA1_template.md

 ##     interval steps
 ## 104      835 206.2
 ```
-The 835th interval contains the maximum number of steps.

 ## Imputing missing values

 **NOTE: There are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.**